Product Design | How we set a new course for the design of a companion app for Amazon's Echo product line.

 Amazon began referring to the Android derivative as Fire OS with its third iteration of Fire tablets.

 With Android Lollipop and Material Design readily available, we began exploring a fresh approach to a design system for FireOS, known as FLUID.

 In previous releases of FireOS, Amazon was licensing fonts like Helvetica to be used within the software.
-With the latest FireOS 5, we were able to package our latest brand addition—Amazon Ember.
+With the latest FireOS 5, we were able to package our lates brand addition—Amazon Ember.